What is the natural enemy of Japanese knotweed?

 Chemical Treatment:

-- Herbicides: The most common method for treating Japanese knotweed is the use of specific herbicides.
-Glyphosate is often the active ingredient used to treat knotweed because of its effectiveness.
-It is absorbed by the plant and works its way to the roots, thereby killing the entire plant.
+- Herbicides: Specific herbicides are the most common method for treating Japanese knotweed.
+Glyphosate is often the active ingredient used because of its effectiveness.
+The plant absorbs and works its way to the roots, killing the entire plant.

 - Timing: Treatment is often most effective during the late summer or early autumn when the plant is transporting nutrients to its roots.

-- Repeated Applications: A one-time application is usually not enough.
+- Repeated Applications: One-time applications are usually not enough.
 Multiple treatments are often required to ensure that the entire root system has been killed.

 -